Hoang23/Hoang-Blog/content/post/homelab/index.md

 The NAS is predominently used as a storage device that serves files allowing the other computers on the network to access data on the 4tb hard drives.
 A VPN server was setup using OpenVPN to overcome location restrictions when I am away from the network, allowing me to still access the network remotely.
 This makes it easy to access files, media and virtual machines from anywhere on any device including the NUC.

 VMware ESXi, an enterprise hypervisor similar to Proxmox is installed directly on the NUC.
-It currently runs multiple Linux virtual machines simultaneously such as a debian server for self hosting docker cotainers and ubuntu-desktop for development purposes.
+It currently runs multiple Linux virtual machines simultaneously such as a debian server for self hosting docker cotainers.
+I've been able to automate alot of the setup and workflow by provisiniong with Ansible playbooks using Vagrant.
+This [repo](https://github.com/Hoang23/Vagrant-Ansible-Provisioning) is my setup guide of doing so.

 <b> Setup and configurations </b>